 - Other remedies for inflammation: Omega 3 fatty acids, and probiotics

-In all cases, consulting with you physician before starting natural and herbal interventions is the rule of thumb as some of these supplements may react adversely with others, or other medicines you are taking.
+In all cases, consulting with your physician before starting natural and herbal interventions is the rule of thumb as some of these supplements may react adversely with others, or other medicines you are taking.

 Alternative Medicine for Chronic Pain

-When considering an “alternative” treatment for pain you may notice a re-occuring theme: Your doctor is always going to be your best guide, so have questions prepared.
+When considering an “alternative” treatment for pain you may notice a re-reoccurring theme: Your doctor is always going to be your best guide, so have questions prepared.
 Also consider many treatments that were once deemed alternative, are now becoming mainstream such as acupuncture and marijuana.

 It is important to keep in mind that treatments outside of the mainstream are there for a reason: They aren’t effective, or potentially harmful.

-Sometimes the most natural method of pain relief is to abstain from bad habits, or to engage in healthy ones.
+Sometimes the most natural method of pain relief is to abstain from bad habits or to engage in healthy ones.
 Minor lifestyle changes like exercise, avoiding substance abuse, proper diet and getting enough sleep can improve quality of life and by extension perceived pain.